warren-gates/code-creator/docs/index.md

 A file selection prompt is display so output can be saved to a file.

 ##### File Name Template
-Allows a file path to be defined as a Velocity template using any of the Sources available, including Task Sources and the [sources][#sources] listed above.
+Allows a file path to be defined as a Velocity template using any of the Sources available, including Task Sources and the [sources][#velocity-context-sources-sources] listed above.
 As an example, consider a template that creates a Thymeleaf html page for a specified Java class.
 Assuming a class named Person with a Source Variable Name of 'class0' in a project located at '/home/warren/myprojects/webproject', the following File Name Template
 ```velocity
 $project.basePath/src/resources/templates/$class0.name/create.html
 ```